 Most dogs will, at some point eat stones and, surprisingly it’s quite common.
 Normally dogs eat and chew on stones out of boredom or curiosity rather than as a choice of food and this can be prevented by giving the dog other options to occupy him or by increasing his activity levels with more walks and some basic training.
-Stones can cause problems for your dog if he swallows them and you should restrict his access to them if he is a stone eater.

 If your dog eats a stone or stones then you should monitor his condition carefully and consider taking him to the vets.

 Small stones may pass through your dog’s system easily and be discharged when he goes to the toilet but there is no way to be sure that this will happen.

 Larger stones could become stuck inside your dog and could cause a serious blockage either in his throat after he swallows them or further on in his intestines.

 It is always advisable to speak with your vet if you notice that your dog has swallowed a stone or if you suspect that he has.

 How do I get my dog to stop eating stones?

 Stone eating is often more behavioural than dietary and a bored dog is more likely to chew on stones or eat them.

 The easiest way to stop your dog from eating stones is to prevent him from having access to them unsupervised or to avoid areas where he can pick them up.
 This is however, clearly not an easy thing to do as there are normally stones everywhere.

 Give your dog something different to occupy his mind and there are various things that you can do to take his mind off stones: